Register link clicks and website visits

-You can measure customer engagement with your marketing initiatives in several ways, including by:
+You can measure customer engagement with your website, banner ads, and other online marketing initiatives in several ways, including by:

 - Setting up redirect URLs, which log clicks on links that you post to social-media sites, ad banners, and other places online.
 You'll be able to see how often a link was clicked, when it was clicked, and the physical location where it was clicked.
 You'll also be able to see which redirect URLs any given lead or contact clicked on (provided they are working on a machine where the right cookie is set).

 When people come to your website, they are expressing an interest in your organisation and its products.
 And where they go on your site tells you even more about what they are interested in.
 Frequent or extended browsing sessions with your site, especially in the products or purchasing areas, can be a strong indicator of a contact who is ready to buy.

 The website tracking script that is supplied by this feature will attempt to set a cookie for all visitors to your site.
 If your site includes a feature that allows visitors to opt-out of cookies, the website tracking script will still attempt to set its cookie even for visitors who have opted-out.
 If you want to fully respect the opt-out preference of your site visitors, then you must modify the website tracking script as required so that it also works with your site's opt-out mechanism.

 Find or create tracking and form-capture codes for your website

 For each collection of webpages that you want to treat as a discrete unit in Dynamics 365 Marketing, you must set up a website record, which generates both tracking and form-capture codes for use on those pages.